cdr74/context_aware_assistant/example/doc/README.md

-# Calculator App
+# Mini Calculator Service

-This is a simple calculator application that supports:
+This is a small Python project demonstrating:

-- Addition
-- Subtraction
-- Multiplication
-- Division (with zero-division protection)
+- A simple calculator with basic math functions
+- A REST API using FastAPI
+- Unit and API tests